Retirement is meant to be enjoyed. Maximize yours by learning how to retire debt-free. Dupaco member (and recent retiree) Chuck Andracchio explains.

-“When people retire who aren’t financially prepared and don’t change their lifestyle, they tend to lean on credit cards to compensate for having a lower fixed income,” says Dupaco’s Jill Rothenberger.
+“When people retire who aren’t financially prepared and don’t change their lifestyle, they tend to lean on credit cards to compensate for having a lower fixed income,” said Dupaco’s Jill Rothenberger.
 “This leads to an increase in debt and tighter budgets.”

 It can also make it difficult to get approved for new loans.

-“When people retire and their income becomes fixed, but they have equity in their home, they may not be approved for a loan because of their higher debt-to-income ratio,” Rothenberger says.
+“When people retire and their income becomes fixed, but they have equity in their home, they may not be approved for a loan because of their higher debt-to-income ratio,” Rothenberger said.
 “It’s typically referred to as asset rich and cash-flow poor.”